-- 1. There are no special interests between the candidates and the Company. - 2.
-Ms. Misa Matsuzaki's name on her family register is Ms. Misa Edo. - 3.
+(Notes) 1.
+There are no special interests between the candidates and the Company.

+- 2. Ms. Misa Matsuzaki's name on her family register is Misa Edo. - 3.
 Mr. Masayuki Shimura and Ms. Misa Matsuzaki are candidates for Outside Directors. - 4.
-Mr. Masayuki Shimura was nominated as a candidate for Outside Director because he has deep insight and experience in the financial and settlement sectors, and we believe that he will provide valuable advice and supervision on the management of the Company from an independent standpoint.
-His expected roles are to provide valuable advice and supervision on the management of the Company from an independent standpoint based on the abovementioned experience. - 5.
-Ms. Misa Matsuzaki was nominated as a candidate for Outside Director because she has experience as Representative Director and Director at multiple companies, including companies she established, and we believe that she will provide valuable advice and supervision on the management of the Company from an independent standpoint.
-Her expected roles are to provide valuable advice and supervision on the management of the Company from an independent standpoint based on the abovementioned experience. - 6.
 Mr. Masayuki Shimura is currently serving as Outside Director of the Company.
-His period in office as Outside Director at the conclusion of this meeting is 3 years and 7 months. - 7.
+His period in office as Outside Director at the conclusion of this meeting is 4 years and 7 months. - 5.
 Ms. Misa Matsuzaki is currently serving as Outside Director of the Company.
-Her period in office as Outside Director at the conclusion of this meeting is 1 year. - 8.
-The Company has registered Mr. Masayuki Shimura and Ms. Misa Matsuzaki as Independent Directors prescribed by Tokyo Stock Exchange, Inc. If the elections of Mr. Masayuki Shimura and Ms. Misa Matsuzaki are approved, the Company plans for them to continue serving as Independent Directors. - 9.
+Her period in office as Outside Director at the conclusion of this meeting is 2 years. - 6.
+The Company has registered Mr. Masayuki Shimura and Ms. Misa Matsuzaki as Independent Directors prescribed by Tokyo Stock Exchange, Inc. If the elections of Mr. Masayuki Shimura and Ms. Misa Matsuzaki are approved, the Company plans for them to continue serving as Independent Directors. - 7.
 Mr. Masayuki Shimura and Ms. Misa Matsuzaki have entered into a liability limitation agreement with the Company in accordance with provisions of the Articles of Incorporation of the Company and Article 427, Paragraph 1 of the Companies Act to limit their liability pursuant to Article 423, Paragraph 1 of the same act.
 The maximum amount of liability pursuant to the agreement is the amount stipulated by laws and regulations.
-If the elections of Mr. Masayuki Shimura and Ms. Misa Matsuzaki are approved, the Company plans to continue such liability limitation agreement with them. - 10.
+If the elections of Mr. Masayuki Shimura and Ms. Misa Matsuzaki are approved, the Company plans to continue such liability limitation agreement with them.
+Please refer to "4.
+(2) Overview of limited liability agreement" of the Business Report for an overview of the agreement. - 8.
+The Company has entered into indemnity agreements with each Director, pursuant to the provisions of Article 430-2, Paragraph 1 of the Companies Act.
+Under the agreements, the Company shall indemnify expenses provided for in Item 1 and losses provided for in Item 2 of the same paragraph within the scope stipulated by laws and regulations.
+If the election of each candidate is approved, the Company plans to continue such indemnity agreement with them.
+Please refer to "4.
+(3) Overview of indemnity agreement" of the Business Report for an overview of the agreement. - 9.
 The Company has concluded with an insurance firm a directors and officers liability insurance contract, by which payment for damages to be borne by an insured person shall be covered.
 All Directors of the Group shall be insured persons, and the Company is responsible for the full amount of the insurance premium for all of the insured persons.
 If the election of each candidate is approved, each candidate will become an insured person under the insurance contract.
 Please refer to "4.
-(4) Overview of directors and officers liability insurance contract" of the Business Report for an overview of the insurance contract. - 11.
-The Company has entered into indemnity agreements with each Director, pursuant to the provisions of Article 430-2, Paragraph 1 of the Companies Act.
-Under the agreements, the Company shall indemnify expenses provided for in Item 1 and losses provided for in Item 2 of the same paragraph within the scope stipulated by laws and regulations.
-If the election of each candidate is approved, the Company plans to continue such indemnity agreement with them.
+(4) Overview of directors and officers liability insurance contract" of the Business Report for an overview of the insurance contract.